What do building materials have to do with social justice?

 Once production is complete, the social equity concerns continue throughout the lifecycle of the product.
 Contractors, end users and first responders are all groups that can all be impacted through material choice.
 Contractors, through the installation phase, face a variety of chemicals in construction.
 Even with proper PPE, the bioaccumulative impacts through years of exposure can lead to increased risks of cancers, respiratory issues and skin irritation.
 End users are at risk through day-to-day contact, which can lead to asthma-like issues, migraines and extended down time for other flu-like symptoms.

-First responders will face exposure from building materials under the worst possible conditions.
+First responders face exposure from building materials under the worst possible conditions.
 When set ablaze or flooded, formerly inert chemicals are released into the environment, leaving first responders very little protection from exposure.
 While some acute exposures are known to be fatal, bioaccumulative exposures are more likely to lead to aggressive forms of cancer and serious lung and respiratory issues, akin to unprotected coal mining.
 These issues may persist even when proper PPE is used.

 (Banksy’s “Season’s Greetings.”
 Photo credit: @rosshookings & @craig_simons)